Qingtian-Zou/Q-DA-SA/data/Q6/SA.md

 Finally, the only two cats left are W and G, and the colors left are blue and green.
 According to statement 3, G cannot be green, so G is blue, and W is green.

-Therefore, the cat named White is the green-colored cat.
+Therefore, the cat named White is the green-colored cat in the middle.